juju/docs/src/en/charms-scaling.md

 ## Scaling Back

-Sometimes you may want to scale back some of your services, and this too is easy with Juju.
+Sometimes you may want to scale back some of your applications, and this too is easy with Juju.

-The general usage to scale down a service is with the `remove-unit` command:
+The general usage to scale down an application is with the `remove-unit` command:

 ```bash
 juju remove-unit [options] <unit> [...]
 ```

-For example, the following scales down the MediaWiki service by removing a specific unit:
+For example, the following scales down the MediaWiki application by removing a specific unit:

 ```bash
 juju remove-unit mediawiki/1
 ```

-If you have scaled-up the MediaWiki service by more than one unit you can remove multiple units in the same command:
+If you have scaled-up the MediaWiki application by more than one unit you can remove multiple units in the same command:

 ```bash